mmapphk3/Machine-Learning-Module-e-Portfolio/contributions/README.md

 # Project Work

-## This section details individual contributions to project work in unit 6
+## This section details individual contributions to project work in unit 6 and unit 11

 ### Individual Contribution to Group Project: Analyzing High-End Airbnb Customer Preferences